LeandroOliveiraDeQueiroz/nest-first-project/README.md

 That project was focused on learning and developing using the framework Nest.js.
 Nest.js uses decorators to create schemas, modules, DTO (data transfer objects), and specify controllers.
-That usage makes the developer obligated to use patterns separating the schema, data checking, services and controllers.
+That usage makes the developer obligated to use patterns separating the schema, data checking, services, and controllers.

+The project consists of a CRUD of a user with its avatar in another table.
+Some main features are:
+ *  Send an email to the user when it was created
+ *  Send a message for how is subscribed using rabbitMQ

 I already have experience with Node, Docker, and MongoDB.